AsaadAlmughrabi/cryptography/README.md

 ## Example

-For example, encrypting "Hello, World!" with key "SECRET" results in:
+For example, encrypting "Hello, World!" with key 3 results in:
-- Encrypted: "Tfdut, Ovzru!"
+- Encrypted: "Khoor, Zruog!"

-Decryption of the encrypted string "Tfdut, Ovzru!" with the same key "SECRET" gives back the original string "Hello, World!".
+Decryption of the encrypted string "Khoor, Zruog!" with the same key 3 gives back the original string "Hello, World!".